Open and Mixed Ladder Rules

 - Given exceptional circumstances, the Match Committee can grant on a per case basis certain accommodations to the spare rule.
 For example, this can happen when a spare is needed for many consecutive weeks because a player is injured.
 The Match Committee can also for exceptional reasons permit that a player be registered on two teams in the same league.

-- For the Mixed Ladder, the League Coordinator can allow a team to use a green (first year curler) male for the entire season instead of a female if no female player is available.
+- For the Mixed Ladder, the League Coordinator can allow a team to use a green (first- or second-year curler) male for the entire season instead of a female if no female player is available.
 If this male player needs a spare for a given game during the season, he can be replaced by any female or another green male player.